Home

 Here, I will focus on using the Copilot panel when viewing a report in a Power BI App.
 That's right, an App, not a workspace - the best place for report consumers to view their reports 😊

-Copilot in Power BI Service
+Copilot Panel in Power BI Service - App

 Summary